andrewsgardner/InnatePerspective/readme.txt

 - Updated: Replaced $htmlLayout[''] elements with openGridContainer(), closeGridContainer(), openContent(), and closeContent() functions.
 - Updated: Converted all pre-processed units in SCSS from em to px.
 - Updated: Changed the query string parameter for jQuery to v1.12.4.
+- Updated: Changed the styling/positioning of the search box, buttons, and copyright info in the footer.
+- Added:   Added input::-moz-focus-inner pseudo element to reduce the size of all input elements in FF.